 Notice that the result of Eq.~\eqref{eq:sumEntCoh} also generalizes to the case where the states are mixed, however, in this case, the entanglement entropy is not an entanglement quantifier: in general, rather than entanglement plus coherence being conserved, what is conserved is the amount of information accessible by $l$ through group basis measurements (encoded in $\mathcal{C}_l(\ket{\Psi}^{(k)})$) added to the information inaccessible to it (encoded in $\mathcal{E}_{l}(\ket{\Psi}^{(k)})$).

 { We can now relate our results on separable descriptions to the conservation law of~\cite{Cepollaro:2024rss}.
 Consider a system described relative to subsystem $1$, with $I=\{3,\ldots,N\}$, and a QRF transformation to subsystem $2$.
 Assume that $I$ admits a separable description relative to system $1$, so that

 In this description, system $2$ is unentangled with $I$, and the entanglement within $I$ is maximal among all QRF descriptions obtained by changing reference frame within $I^c$.
 If the transformation from system $1$ to system $2$ is nontrivial (beyond local unitaries), then $\ket{\varphi}_2$ must contain coherence in the group basis.
 By the conservation law of~\cite{Cepollaro:2024rss}, this coherence is converted into entanglement involving the previous and new reference systems.
 Since $I$ started in a separable description, entanglement internal to $I$ cannot increase: the appearance of correlations with the previous frame implies that entanglement initially contained within $I$ is redistributed to the larger system $\{1\}\cup I$.
 This provides an operational interpretation of why separable descriptions maximize entanglement within subsystems: they minimize the entanglement with frames and remaining systems. }

-\secl{Conclusions}We established a necessary condition for there to be entanglement between two subsystems after a QRF transformation, and a sufficient condition for there to be no entanglement between subsystems after a QRF transformation.
-Overall, subsystems will only be entangled in some reference frame if the projected state $\ket{\bm g}\!\!\braket{\bm g}_{I^c}\ket{\Psi}$ is entangled for at least one $\bm g \in G^m$.
+\secl{Conclusions}We established a necessary condition for entanglement to be present within a collection of subsystems after a QRF transformation, and a sufficient condition for no entanglement to be produced.
+In summary, a subsystem $I$ can only be entangled in some reference frame if the projected state $\ket{\bm g}\!\!\bra{\bm g}_{I^c}\ket{\Psi}$ is entangled for at least one $\bm g \in G^m$.
 This identifies the projected relative states as the relevant objects controlling when entanglement can appear inside subsystems under changes of reference frame.

-In analogy with the hypothetical clocks used to refer to spacetime globally in special relativity, we introduced passive quantum reference frames.
-Our definition naturally identifies classical-type reference frames (standard axes), in analogy with ``inertial" frames, while the ``non-inertial'' reference frames are those that involve superpositions of group elements.
-When comparing the descriptions between these frames, we found that the entanglement between physical systems is always larger when described with respect to standard axes, showcasing that passive QRF transformations cannot increase the entanglement between physical systems.

-Although the global TPS changes after a QRF transformation, we identified when separability is still preserved for a collection of subsystems, despite their very definition being TPS dependent~\cite{SoulasFranzmannDiBiagio}.
-This result opens the possibility of identifying subsystems, even without access to any global structures~\cite{AliAhmad:2021adn,Franzmann:2024rzj}.
-Our study also highlights that it is possible to consider systems that go beyond the passive framework and cannot be described with respect to any classical frame, pointing towards the genuine quantum features of reference frames.